Salvatore Sabella: Castellammarese War

-After Sabella's deportation the Castellammarese War erupted in New York between the Castellamarese faction, led by traditional mob boss Salvatore Maranzano, and a primarily Neapolitan faction led by Giuseppe "Joe the Boss" Masseria.
+After Sabella's deportation the Castellammarese War erupted in New York between the Castellamarese faction, led by traditional mob boss Salvatore Maranzano, and rival Giuseppe "Joe the Boss" Masseria.
 The two sides would trade gangland slayings for several years.
 As a Castellamarese immigrant, Sabella was allied with Maranzano.
 In 1929, having returned to the United States, Sabella temporarily relocated to New York with nine gunmen to fight for Maranzano.
 On April 15, 1931, the war ended with the murder of Masseria.
 At this time, Sabella returned to Philadelphia and resumed control of his family.

 Retirement

 In 1931, Sabella was arrested for assault and battery with a motor vehicle.
 That same year, at age 40, Sabella retired from organized crime and permanently passed control of the family to Avena.
 The reason for Sabella's retirement is unclear; the recent carnage of the Castellammarese War may have prompted him to get out for his own safety.

 Sabella reportedly moved to Norristown, Pennsylvania, where he worked as a butcher for many years.
 In 1962, Salvatore Sabella died of natural causes.